qi-feng/qi-feng.github.io/src/pages/about.md

 heroImage: "/QiFengPic.jpg"
 ---

-I will be an assistant professor at the Department of Physics and Astronomy at the University of Utah in January 2024.
+I will be an assistant professor in the Department of Physics & Astronomy at the University of Utah in January 2024.
 My research interests are in high-energy gamma-ray and multi-messenger astrophysics, and the development of new astroparticle physics instrumentation and data analysis.